Chelsea's 10 worst transfers of all time

 Michy Batshuayi – £33m from Marseille

 Michy Batshuayi was seen as Chelsea’s next clinical number nine after impressing for Marseille in Ligue 1, but he turned out to be yet another failing forward for Chelsea.

-Just as with many of Chelsea’s poor striker signings, a few of which will be mentioned later, he has failed to produce on the Premier League stage, and while he scored the title-winning goal against West Brom in 2016/17, Batshuayi has not hit those heights again.
+Just as with many of Chelsea’s poor striker signings, a few of which will be mentioned later, he failed to produce on the Premier League stage, and while he scored the title-winning goal against West Brom in 2016/17, Batshuayi did not hit those heights again.

 He spent the 2020/21 season on loan at Crystal Palace and then was sent out to Besiktas in 2021/22.
-He was finally sold to Fenerbahce in 2022 having scored only eight Premier League goals for Chelsea, it’s not been a happy time on the pitch at Chelsea for the Belgian striker.
+He was finally sold to Fenerbahce in 2022 having scored only eight Premier League goals for Chelsea.

 Danny Drinkwater – £35m from Leicester

 In one of the more bizarre moves from this list, Danny Drinkwater was signed in 2017, when he wasn’t really that good.